ReeeceVal/Rental_Facilitator_BJ/Notes/To_do..md

 - Stripe Payment integration (---->autopayment of employees & equipment owners ---- Manual Capture)
 - Damage deposits
 - Employee bank details registration

--fix bank details
+- Add estimated equipment replacement value to invoices and database

--Image cannot be removed after added to a template -When assigning employee to an invoice options must be [Organizer Commission, Setup & Takedown Commission, Custom service Assignment/s, Transport]
+***Render*** <---- use for hosting frontend, backend & postgresql

--Rental date changes everytime paid /unpaid /cancelled is pressed (must be fixed) -rentals dont show up on callendar
+- Invoice creator must allow for custom services
--equipment conflicts need to be shown in callendar or when making invoice -invoice creator must allow for custom services -employees must be able to be assigned to a certain custom service
+- When assigning employee to an invoice options must be [Organizer Commission, Setup & Takedown Commission, Custom service Assignment/s, Transport]
-- Rental duration needs to be removed from each specfic equipment item in the input form and rather but one input field for it
+- Employees must be able to be assigned to a certain custom service

--rate for each item needs to be standardized and unchangable when creating an invoice, only the discount field must be able to be adjusted.
-(Redundancy in the equipment and invoice_items tables for rate)
+-Image preview on template editor = broken

--remove uneccessary buttons
+-equipment conflicts need to be shown in callendar or when making invoice

 ****Auto assignment of suppliers.
 [Customer only chats with chatbot and the application selects supplier for them]*****     ****concept***